128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-best-match-only    Longest matching service prefix only. any-match          All service prefixes are considered.
+- best-match-only:    Longest matching service prefix only.
+- any-match:          All service prefixes are considered.

 ## `configure authority forward-error-correction-profile`